8 months' jail for 2 men who bribed LTA director

-SINGAPORE - Two construction firm employees who gave bribes to a Land Transport Authority (LTA) deputy group director were jailed for eight months on Tuesday (May 18).
+Two construction firm employees who gave bribes to a Land Transport Authority (LTA) deputy group director were jailed for eight months yesterday.

 Kim Young-Gyu, 52, and Ro Sungyoung, 49 - the project director and the project manager at Daewoo Engineering and Construction respectively - pleaded guilty earlier this month to a charge each of conspiring to bribe Henry Foo Yung Thye with $30,000.